Notes on Theory of Distributed Systems: Complexity measures

 Note that looking at \concept{step complexity}, the number of computation events involving either a particular process ( \concept{individual step complexity}) or all processes ( \concept{total step complexity}) is not useful in the asynchronous model, because a process may be scheduled to carry out arbitrarily many computation steps without any of its incoming or outgoing messages being delivered, which probably means that it won't be making any progress.
 These complexity measures will be more useful when we look at shared-memory models (Part~\ref{part-shared-memory}).

 For a protocol that terminates, the \concept{message complexity} is the total number of messages sent.
-We can also look at message length in bits, total bits sent, etc., if these are useful for distinguishing our new improved protocol from last year's model.
+We can also look at message length in bits, total bits sent, and so on, if these are useful for distinguishing our new improved protocol from last year's model.

 For synchronous systems, time complexity becomes just the number of rounds until a protocol finishes.
 Message complexity is still only loosely connected to time complexity; for example, there are synchronous \concept{leader election} (Chapter~\ref{chapter-leader-election}) algorithms that, by virtue of grossly abusing the synchrony assumption, have unbounded time complexity but very low message complexity.